-1. Click the New Text button.
-The pointer changes to a crosshair with an A.
+- 1. Click the New Text button.
+The pointer changes to a crosshair with an A. - 2.
+Move the mouse pointer near the school you identified and click.

-- 2. Move the mouse pointer near the school you identified and click. - 3.
-In the text box that appears, type "Northwestern Prep" and press Enter.
+3. In the text box that appears, type "Northwestern Prep" and press Enter.

 A blue dotted line surrounds the text, indicating it is currently selected.
-You can drag the text to a new position by clicking and holding down the mouse button while dragging the text, then releasing the button.
+You can reposition the text by clicking and holding down the mouse button while dragging the text, then releasing the button.